hamedhabhab/todo-app/README.md

-# This was a todo app ui test in react.
+# This is a todo app ui test in react.

 To run app: